VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-13-stride-community-toolkit-code-only-basics-csharp.md

 ---
-title: Stride Community Toolkit Preview - Code-Only Feature - Basics
+title: Stride Community Toolkit Preview - Code-Only Feature Basics in C#
 description: Explore the Stride Community Toolkit's code-only feature, a powerful collection of extensions and helpers for the Stride game engine.

 categories: stride3d